 Four Scholarship of Teaching and Learning (SoTL) Task Force working groups drove the creation of science-based products from 2020-2022 to advance important scholarly activity in ASPPH-member schools and programs.
-ASPPH is continues to guide members on evidence-based methods to research, practice, document, and publish on teaching and learning.
+ASPPH continues to guide members on evidence-based methods to research, practice, document, and publish on teaching and learning.

 Equitable, quality education in public health for achieving health equity and well-being for everyone, everywhere.